 Install Puppet Enterprise quick start guide

-Make sure your hardware needs are met.
+See the system requirements to ensure your hardware needs are met.

 /etc/hostsfile on each node to point to the proper IP addresses.